Gayane Yenokyan, PhD

 MD, Yerevan State University, 1997

-I review statistical aspects of scientific proposals submitted to the Clinical Research Units of the Johns Hopkins Insitute for Clinical and Translational Research funded by the National Center for Advancing Translational Sciences, part of the National Institutes of Health.
+Dr. Yenokyan reviews statistical aspects of scientific proposals submitted to the Clinical Research Units of the Johns Hopkins Institute for Clinical and Translational Research funded by the National Center for Advancing Translational Sciences, part of the National Institutes of Health.

 Honors and Awards